ernstlab/ENSAS/README.md

   -g [GENES], --genes [GENES]
                         Gene matrix file
   -o [OUTPUT], --output [OUTPUT]
-                        Output file
+                        Output path
   -n [NEIGHBORS], --neighbors [NEIGHBORS]
                         Size of each neighborhood, default 1000 -k [KMER], --kmer [KMER]
                         Length of k-mers, default 6
+  -c [GENE_COL], --gene_col [GENE_COL]
+                        Column for gene assignment, default: GeneNAMEOuterTSS
 ```

-The input variants file must have columns "Proband" (binary proband-sibling phenotype labels) and "sequence" (DNA sequence).
+The input variants file must have columns "Proband" (binary proband-sibling phenotype labels), "sequence" (DNA sequence), and a column specifying gene assignment for each variant (default: "GeneNAMEOuterTSS").
 Sample files can be found in the ```data``` folder.
 The gene matrix file must be tab-delimited, with a header and an index column.
 A sample gene matrix file can be found in the ```data``` folder.

 ## Output format